 Our school will continue to follow our legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
-Full details can be found at paragraph 163 of KCSIE.
+Full details can be found in KCSIE.

-Our school will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 166 of KCSIE and the TRA's 'Teacher misconduct advice for making a referral.
-COVID-19 period all referrals will During the be made Misconduct.Teacher@education.gov.uk.
+Our school will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as outlined in KCSIE and the TRA's 'Teacher misconduct advice for making a referral.
+During the COVID-19 period all referrals will be made by emailing Misconduct.Teacher@education.gov.uk.
 All referrals received by the TRA will continue to be considered.
 Where referrals on serious safeguarding matters are received and it is deemed that there is a public interest in doing so consideration will be given as to whether an interim prohibition order (IPO) should be put in place.
 The TRA will continue to progress all cases but will not schedule any hearings at the current time.

 Whilst acknowledging the challenge of the current environment, it is essential from a safeguarding perspective that our school is aware, on any given day, which staff/volunteers will be in the school, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
-As such, our school must continue to keep the single central record (SCR) up to date as outlined in paragraphs 148 to 156 in KCSIE.
+As such, our school must continue to keep the single central record (SCR) up to date as outlined in KCSIE.
 The SCR can, if a school chooses, provide the means to log everyone that will be working or volunteering in our school on any given day, including any staff who may be on loan from other settings.
 The SCR can also, if a school or college chooses, be used to log details of any risk assessments carried out on volunteers and staff on loan from elsewhere.

-Mental health
+Mental health and well-being